rescheer/Starship-Titanic-AP/README.md

 Items include most carryable inventory items in the game as well as two Progressive Class Upgrades, which unlock more areas of the ship to explore.

 ## AI Disclosure
-Generative AI was consulted and used in early development, especially to assist in searching through the game's memory to find a stable anchor to attach the client to, as well as memory offsets of items and functions.
-As this is a learning project for me, I'm writing more and more of my own code as the project progresses, as well as rewriting some of the machine-authored foundational code.
+- Generative AI was consulted and used in client development, especially to assist in all of the memory hacking used to make the client function.
+This is a learning project for me, so I'm writing more and more of my own client code as the project progresses, as well as rewriting some of the machine-authored foundational code.